dfinity/metrics-proxy/README.md

 ## Contributions

 We appreciate anyone who wants to contribute to this project.
-Our contributions follow the standard Github model -- you can create issues, fork the project, and send pull requests.
+The DFINITY Foundation makes the code of this metrics-proxy available to the public under the Apache 2.0 license.

+Contributions can be made under the standard Github pull request model, with one caveat: first-time contributors will need to undergo our [CLA](https://github.com/dfinity/cla) process to ensure that the legal rights of other developers under the license are protected.